 Working as a lobbyist is another political science career that is closely related to that of politician.
 According to the Washington Post, starting salaries for lobbyists can be as high as $300,000 for those with good connections.

-Salary and employment data compiled by the United States Department of Labor's Bureau of Labor Statistics in May of 2009.
+Salary and employment data compiled by the United States Department of Labor's Bureau of Labor Statistics in May and December of 2015.
 Figures represent accumulated data for all areas of specialty within the field of accounting and auditing.